tobetter/iot-odroid/README.md

 Content
 =======
 There are two samples:
-* c, this sample installs a 'iot' service, which periodically sends events to the internet of things cloud.
+* __c__, this sample installs a 'iot' service, which periodically sends events to the internet of things cloud.

-* nodered, this sample installs Node-RED (see nodered.org) as an "always on" service.
+* __nodered__, this sample installs Node-RED (see nodered.org) as an "always on" service.
 Node-RED provides a capability to develop an application using a browser based UI.
 The sample recipe installs node for IBM Internet of Things Cloud Quickstart service, together with a sample flow that sends the events up to the Quickstart on a 1s interval.